Cohabitation Agreement Solicitors

 For example, unmarried couples who have separate bank accounts do not have the right to access the money in the other’s account.
 Also, there is no right to the other party’s pension or life insurance policies if they die; this is particularly important to consider if you have a family to support and a mortgage to pay.

 Cohabitation agreements can be recognised by the courts as the best way to record each party’s intentions.
 By drawing up a cohabitation agreement with a specialist family solicitor, you can ensure you are both adequately covered and protected should the relationship break down.

 Our specialist solicitors can draft a cohabitation agreement which offers protection and clear instructions regarding joint property and assets, as well as reassurance in relation to childcare arrangements.

 Our cohabitation lawyers will discuss your current situation with you, and talk through your requirements, making suggestions where appropriate, before drafting your agreement.

-We will then provide you with a draft cohabitation agreement and letter of advice explaining each section.
+We will then provide you with a draft cohabitation agreement and a letter of advice explaining each section.
 You will have the opportunity to ask questions and/or suggest further amendments before we send a draft to your partner for approval.
 It’s important that your partner seeks legal advice too, to ensure both your interests are accurately recorded and protected.
 When the cohabitation agreement is agreed by both cohabiting partners, you will both sign the document.

 Our solicitors can amend your agreements at a later date, should your circumstances change, i.e. you have children together or purchase a second property.